 The European project “Leveraging sport to tackle gender inequalities” is a strategic partnership for youth subsidised by the Erasmus+ programme.
-The two-year project, from March 2016 to March 2018, aims to sensitise youth leaders and sports instructors to the issues of gender equality, encouraging them to deliver sports activities that are free of stereotyping.
+The two-year project, which started in March 2016 and completed in May 2018, aims to sensitise youth leaders and sports instructors to the issues of gender equality, encouraging them to deliver sports activities that are free of stereotyping.
 The project also aims to make young people aware of the importance of gender diversity in sports.

 THE PARTNERSHIP GATHERS TOGETHER FIVE ORGANISATIONS WITH COMPLEMENTARY PROFILES AND COMPETENCES COMING FROM FOUR DIFFERENT COUNTRIES